taubyte/myrddin/README.md

 )
 ```

-Then, load the folder containinf your files
+Then, load the folder containing your files
 ```go
 err = m.Load("config")
 ```